 The two flours often used in grain-free baking are coconut flour and almond flour, and I quickly learned that coconut flour is used in such small amounts that it stretches a long way.
 As I mentioned on Facebook yesterday, I think coconut flour is the one new thing you should buy if you want to go grain-free OR gluten free.

 After a while, though, I started wanting more variety to go with soup and salad (other than just soup and salad).
-I found a marvelous grain-free cheesy biscuit recipe in Well Fed Homestead’s A Whole Food Holiday, but I really wanted a gluten-free cornbread recipe to go with chili last fall.
+I found a marvelous grain-free cheesy biscuit recipe in Well Fed Homestead’s A Whole Food Holiday, but I really wanted a gluten-free cornbread recipe to go with chili (Recipe available in The Everything Beans Book) last fall.
 There’s actually a gluten-free cornbread in Is Your Flour Wet?, the free downloadable soaked grains ebook, but it called for that pesky xanthan gum plus FOUR flours I didn’t have.

 Twitter to the rescue!